maelys-mcardle/snowflake/docs/file-format.md

 Snowflake files are plaintext.

 Snowflake programs are stored in ASCII.
-UTF-8 is not supported with this interpreter.
+UTF-8 is not supported with the included interpreter implementation.

 ## Instructions